 You will not be able to go through the screening process to donate breast milk if you:

-- Routinely drink/consume more than 12 ounces of beer, 1.5 ounces of hard liquor, five ounces of wine or 10 ounces of a wine cooler in the past 24 hours.
+- Routinely drink/consume more than 12 ounces of beer, 1.5 ounces of hard liquor, five ounces of wine or 10 ounces of a wine cooler.

 - Test positive for human immunodeficiency virus (HIV), human T-cell leukemia retrovirus (HTLV), hepatitis B or C, or syphilis.